Please note that differences in number of speakers per session is due to the use of various session formats (roundtable, panel, interviews, etc.)

 Methodology

-Following an introduction into the topic of the session, 2 cities/regions leading by their example provided background information and first hand experience.
-This contributed to both understanding benefits and challenges of integrated management.
-The presenters were interviewed by nominated experts in integrated management and the audience.
-Suggestions for local governments implementing an integrated approach or declarations such as the Aalborg Commitments were finally collected.
+Following an introduction into the topic of the session, 2 cities/regions leading by their example provide background information and first hand experience.
+This contributes to both understanding benefits and challenges of integrated management.
+The presenter(s) are be interviewed by nominated experts in integrated management and the audience.
+Suggestions for local governments implementing an integrated approach or declarations such as the Aalborg Commitments are finally collected.

 Contributors